Skip to content

 Key Takeaways

-• But that also comes with risks since you are turning unsecured debt into debt secured by your home.
+• The main risk is that you are turning unsecured debt into debt secured by your home.

 A man smiles while using a laptop.